Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 this generalizes the homotopy fixed point comparison map, which is the case where $\sF = \left\{(1)\right\}$. \end{construction}

-The map \eqref{compmap2} is dual to the type of assembly maps which (for infinite groups) play a role in the Farrell--Jones conjecture and its variants.
+The map \eqref{compmap2} is dual to the type of assembly maps which (for infinite groups) are the subject of the Farrell--Jones conjecture and its variants.
 In the rest of this paper, we will introduce a basic condition on an $\mathbb{E}_\infty$-ring that guarantees the maps \eqref{compmap2} are equivalences after telescopic localization, and implies a bound on the chromatic complexity of the algebraic $K$-theory.

-\begin{definition}[Swan $K$-theory, Malkiewich \cite{Mal17}] Let $R$ be an $\mathbb{E}_\infty$-ring spectrum, and let $G$ be a finite group.
+\begin{definition}[Swan $K$-theory, Malkiewich \cite{Mal17}] Let $R$ be an $\mathbb{E}_\infty$-ring spectrum, and let $G$ be a (discrete) group.
 We define the ring $\rep(G, R)$, called the \emph{Swan $K$-theory of $R$}, via